Melvi-kene/CAFENOVA-DATA-ANALYSIS/README.md

 - **February** recorded the lowest sales in both years.
 - **December** underperformed despite being a holiday month.
 - Digital wallet usage remains low compared to other payment options.

+## Strategic Recommendations
+- Launch festive campaigns and targeted promotions in **December** and **February**.
+- Implement a loyalty or referral program to retain customers and attract new ones.
+- Introduce new variations of best-selling main dishes.
+- Consider bundling items (e.g., main + starter) to increase order value.
+- Encourage digital wallet use through small discounts or reward incentives.
+- Investigate causes of 2023 sales drop via customer feedback or external factors.
+- Set up **monthly sales reviews** to track trends and address early performance dips.